weiwenzhou/Chess/README.md

 - Alternating colored tiles
 - Top bar and left bar for easy coordinate locations
 - Individual timers for each player
-- Changeable names for each player
+- Top level menu with:
+- "Options" drop down
-- "New Game" button to reset board
+1. "New Game" button to reset board
-- "Save" to write current piece placement into a txt file
+2. "Save" to write current piece placement into a txt file
-- "Load" to read a txt file and place pieces in saved locations
+1. "Load" to read a txt file and place pieces in saved locations
+- "Help" drop down
+1. "View Help" for brief instructions

 # To Be Added
 - Separate buffer on the right side to show what pieces are selected, what move just happened, if check, etc.
-- Top level menu instead of bottom level buttons
-- "Help" or "Options" menu for further user customization
 - Title screen!
+- Checkmate
+- Castling

+# Bugs/Limitations
+- Checkmate is not functional: game ends by killing the enemy king or running out of time
+- Cancelling a save/load will close the entire window

-# DevLog
+# **Testing**
+Load these files to test certain features:
+- Default.txt for the basic setup
+- Move.txt for all the piece movements
+- Check.txt for an enemy check situation
+- Promotion.txt for a pawn promotion